DavidTre07/Marlin-FLSUN-QQS-Configurations/README.md

 1. Init EEPROM [*Configuration->Advanced Settings->Initialize EEPROM*]
 2. Mount the magnetic leveling switch
 3. Start Delta auto Calibration (Very long...) [*Configuration->Delta Calibration->Auto Calibration*]
+4. Heat up the hotend + Bed
-4. Start Bed leveling [*Motion->Level Bed*]
+5. Start Bed leveling [*Motion->Level Bed*]
-5. Now remove leveling switch
+6. Now remove leveling switch
-6. Move Head to Z=0 (Be carefull, normally it will not touch the bed but you have to verify during the move)
+7. Move Head to Z=0 (Be carefull, normally it will not touch the bed but you have to verify during the move)
-7. Configure Z probe offset with the paper test [*Configuration->Probe Z offset*]
+8. Configure Z probe offset with the paper test [*Configuration->Probe Z offset*]
-8. Save configuration in EEPROM [*Configuration->Store settings*]
+9. Save configuration in EEPROM [*Configuration->Store settings*]

 ---

 ## 1.5.
 Hot End PID Tune

-For the following procedure I used Octoprint (terminal tab):
+For the following procedure I used Octoprint terminal tab:

 1. Start fan at max speed: **M106 S255**
 2. Execute auto-PID: **M303 E0 S200 C8**
    Explanation: Hotend 0, Temp 200, 8 times
 3. Actual Firmware configuration: M301 P28.16 I3.38 D58.69
    New value found : **M301 P16.90 I0.94 D75.85**
-   :warning: I installed a silicon protection around the heating block so don't use these values for your printer.
+   :warning: Warning: I installed a silicon protection around the heating block so don't use these values for your printer.
 4. Save with : **M500**

 ---